 1. Bills introduced in every Congress are given sequential numbers, e.g., H.R.
 1, H.R.
 2, S. 1, S. 2, etc.

 2. It is also important to know the number of the Congress, e.g., 112th.
-See Session Dates of Congress.
+See Dates of Sessions of the Congress

 3. Once a bill becomes law, it gets a public law number in its first printing as a slip law.
 The public law number has two parts-the first part is the number of the Congress, and the second part indicates it was the nth law passed by that Congress, e.g., Public Law 111-148.